whiskyechobravo/kerko/README.md

    bibliography.

 You have just built a really minimal application for Kerko.
 This code example is available at [KerkoStart].
-See also [KerkoApp] for a slightly more complete example.
+See also [KerkoApp] for a more complete and production-ready example (also recommended if you are developing a custom application or integrating into another application).

 ## Configuration variables